 - Original or certified copies of school transcripts/examination certificates (or forecast results if available).
 Where an applicant has not yet completed Secondary School (High School), the most recent transcript should be submitted.

 - SAT and/or ACT scorecard (US Applicants).
 The NUI Galway SAT code is 5878.
 The NUI Galway ACT code is 5351.

-- Two sealed Letters of Recommendation, ideally from a teacher and/guidance counsellor or someone who knows you personally.
+- Two Letters of Recommendation (in a sealed envelope), ideally from a teacher and/guidance counsellor or someone who knows you personally.